The Division of Health Sciences has a vision to "establish Otago as a national leader in interprofessional education across the health professions."

 - IPE Centre Manager: Ashley Symes

-- IPE Campus Administrators: Marissa O'Leary (UOC), Amanda Garnett (UOW), Fiona Rae (Dunedin)
+- IPE Campus Administrators: Marissa O'Leary (UOC), Amanda Garnett (UOW), Esther Wells (Dunedin)

 With oversight by the Divisional IPE Governance Group, the Centre sets a direction and work programme to support and foster the development of high-quality IPE on all campuses and across health professional programmes, faculties, and schools.
 The current focus is on pre-registration programmes, with an intention to foster IPE in postgraduate programmes over time.